 Born in China, Xu moved to Queens, New York, as a teenager.
 He earned his bachelor’s degree in mechanical engineering with a minor in mathematics from Manhattan in 2019, graduating summa cum laude.
 As an undergraduate, Xu participated in the Jasper Summer Research Program and was inducted into the national honor societies Tau Beta Pi (engineering) and Pi Tau Sigma (mechanical engineering), as well as Manhattan’s highest scholastic honor society, Epsilon Sigma Pi.
 He was the recipient of the National Science Foundation STEM Scholarship and the Brother Aubert Medal for Mechanical Engineering.

-“As someone who came here at the age of 16, I could not even imagine a day that I would receive the honor of being a valedictorian for the College’s graduate class,” Xu said.
+“As someone who came here at the age of 16, I could not even imagine a day that I would receive the honor of being a valedictorian for the University’s graduate class,” Xu said.
 “This is really the manifestation of the American dream for me.
 It really convinces me that as long as I work hard, I’ll go as far as I can.”

 The Spring Commencement awards master’s degrees to students graduating from the School of Engineering, School of Science and O’Malley School of Business; master’s degrees and professional diplomas to students from the School of Education and Health; and bachelor’s and master’s degrees to students in the School of Continuing and Professional Studies.